OllieOlzu/32-bit-C-kernel-code/README.md

 A collection of cool 32 bit protected mode C kernel code that I coded.
 You can test them out here:

 https://github.com/OllieOlzu/Easy-32-bit-C-kernel-to-ISO

+I apoligise for my spelling I'm like 13